biswassantanu/retirement_mc/README.md

 A powerful financial planning tool built with Streamlit that helps you analyze retirement scenarios using Monte Carlo simulations.

 **Note**: This application provides financial modeling for educational purposes only.
 It should not be considered financial advice.
 Always consult with a qualified financial advisor for personalized retirement planning.
-Use commercial software like Boudin for more robust feature sets.
+Use commercial software like Boldin (http://boldin.com) for more robust feature sets.

 ## Overview